 How to Change Colors in Crochet

 There are two ways to change colors: you can change at the beginning of the row or in the middle of the work.
 There are a few ways others teach changing colors, but this is my favorite because it’s so easy and you don’t have to do anything fancy.
-You can watch the video tutorial below to see how it’s done or just keep reading for the step by step.
-Don’t see a video?
-Disable adblock!
+You can watch the video tutorial below to see how it’s done or just keep reading for the step-by-step.

 Change Colors at the Beginning of a Row